hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/notes_of_class_talks_and_lectures/851_i_am_that_i_am.md

 The awakening of the soul to its bondage and its effort to stand up and assert itself — this is called life.
 Success in this struggle is called evolution.
-The eventual triumph, when all the slavery is blown away, is called salvation, Nirvâna, freedom.
+The eventual triumph, when all the slavery is blown away, is called salvation, Nirvāna, freedom.
 Everything in the universe is struggling for liberty.
 When I am bound by nature, by name and form, by time, space and causality, I do not know what I truly am.
 But even in this bondage my real Self is not completely lost.
 I strain against the